dcordero/Tealium-ios-library/README.md

 Starting 3.3, Object classes can be excluded from the library's tracking system by specifying classes in an app's [info.plist](../../wiki/advanced-guide#exclude-classes-from-tracking) dictionary.

 ####4.
 Recent Bug Fixes
+- 4.0.6 Armv7s slice reintroduced, improved Mobile Companion unlock, log outputs, thread handling and low-memory handling
 - 4.0.5 Improved configuration via TIQ & header documentation
 - 4.0.4 Stability enchancements
 - 4.0.2 & 4.0.3 iOS 8.1 Support and additional performance optimizations
-- 4.0.1 Fixed bug in autotracking performance optimizations
-- Disable & Enable calls working properly
-- Manual track calls firing as expected with event call type overrides
+- 4.0.1 Fixed bug in autotracking performance optimizations, disable & enable call fixes, manual track calls firing as expected with event call type overrides

 ####5.
 Self Thread Managing
 Starting 3.2, the Tealium iOS Library is self thread managing, meaning you can safely make calls to the library from any thread and it will correctly process calls on it's own background thread or on the main thread as needed.